stuffmatic/microdsp/README.md

 ```

 for example `cargo run --example mpm`.
 Some of these use `rust-portaudio` for real time audio input.
 If you run into portaudio related issues, you may find some pointers [here](https://github.com/RustAudio/rust-portaudio).

+### Embedded

+The [microdsp-zephyr-demos](https://github.com/stuffmatic/microdsp-zephyr-demos/) repo contains demos showing how to do real time audio processing on a microcontroller using microdsp and Zephyr.

 ## License